aiffel-twenty-one/Medical_Communication_app/README.md

 ## 📖 Overview

-The **Medical Communication Analysis App** is designed to analyze doctor-patient conversations by utilizing advanced AI technologies.
+The **의료 소통 분석 앱** is designed to analyze doctor-patient conversations by utilizing advanced AI technologies.
 This app converts audio files into text, identifies speakers, and provides actionable feedback for improving communication.
 Its user-friendly interface ensures a seamless workflow for analyzing and reviewing results.

 ![App Screenshot](medical_communication_app/static/logo.png)